thejohnfreeman/cupcake.cmake/README.md

 cupcake_add_test(<name>)
 ```

-Add a target for a test executable.
+Add a target for a test.
+A test is an executable that returns 0 if and only if it passes.

 This command should be called only from the `tests` subdirectory,
 where all tests should live.
-All relative paths mentioned here are relative to that directory.
+A test must have sources,
+and they should be either the single file `tests/<name>.cpp`
+or every `.cpp` file under the directory `tests/<name>/`.

 The target is given an unspecified name.
+Tests are not exported or installed.
+They are added to the list of tests run by [CTest][].
 The variable `this` is defined in the parent scope just as it is by
 [`cupcake_add_library()`](#cupcake_add_library) and for the same reason.

-A test executable must have sources, and they should be either
-the single file `<name>.cpp`
-or every `.cpp` file under the directory `<name>`.

-Test executables are not exported.
-They are added to the list of tests run by CTest.

 The target is excluded from the ["all" target][EXCLUDE_FROM_ALL].
 This way, resources are not spent building tests unless they are run.
-Tests are re-built if necessary when run.
+Each test is given a [fixture][43] that builds (or rebuilds)
+the test before it is run.

 ### [`cupcake_install_project`](#toc)